From £80,4959

 Finally, the Turbo E-Hybrid (which is badged simply ‘Turbo’) uses the same electric components but with a twin-turbocharged 4.0-litre V8.
 This engine has been significantly upgraded compared with the outgoing version, mainly so it can continue to comply with emissions demands.
 It swaps its twin-scroll turbos for single-scroll items, because the latter are physically smaller lumps of metal and thus warm up faster.
 In turn, they draw less heat from the exhaust system and allow the catalysts to warm up quicker – a requirement for Euro 7.
 Additional turbo lag is rendered moot by the hybrid system’s torque fill.

-The big battery enables a company car tax-friendly electric-only range (47 to 59 miles, depending on the version), and thanks to advances in technology, it doesn’t take up any more space or weigh significantly more than the old unit.
+As with the lesser E-Hybrid models, the Turbo S's biggish drive battery enables a company car tax-friendly electric-only range (47 to 59 miles, depending on the version), and thanks to advances in technology, it doesn’t take up any more space or weigh significantly more than the old unit.

-Still, even the most basic rear-driven Panamera is quite a heavy car, at about 1.9 tonnes, and to manage that and make sure the Panamera drives like a Porsche, every version now features air suspension as standard.
+Still, even the most basic rear-driven Panamera is quite a heavy car, at about 1.9 tonnes – and to manage that and make sure the Panamera drives like a Porsche, every version now features air suspension as standard.

 The standard air suspension set-up now includes adaptive dampers with separate valves for the bump and rebound, so they can be independently adjusted.
 These more sophisticated dampers have allowed Porsche to change from three-chamber air springs to lighter, simpler two-chamber items.